 This inevitably enters your mind.
 You visualize one coming up from below like on The Beach.
 So you wonder, ‘what if’.
 At least there would be one less limb to cramp.
 No, seriously.
 The next rubber duck is out of sight.
-Even if they fire up the magic white flare [sign of a shark — everyone into a boat]; there would be no boat close by to get into.
+Even if they did fire up the magic white flare to indicate sight of a shark — everyone into a boat; there would be no boat close by to get into.

 The last kilometre

-It was extremely long.
 You see the beach.
 You think you can hear the crowd (but you can’t).
 And you start to count strokes.
 100. You haven’t moved much.
 200. The last buoy is still just behind you.
 300. You feel a wave.
 Great news.
 Breakwater.
 Your hands are numb and its difficult to move your fingers.
-But the sand is close and that is all you could wish for.

 The moment you feel the sand underneath your fingers you try to get up.
 The lifeguards are close.
 You try to stand up but struggle.
-Funny this – you just swam for 4 hours but you cannot walk the last 20 meters.
-The lifeguards move in side by side and you shuffle out onto the beach.
+Funny this — you just swam for 4 hours but can barely walk the last few steps across the line.

 The guy from Good Hope FM announces your name and you cannot be bothered.
-They wrap you in your freedom swim towel and hang a medal around your neck.
-I have 100 cycling medals at home, none of them compares even close to the effort it took to get this one, maybe not even combined.
+They wrap you in a towel and hang a medal around your neck.
+I have 100 cycling medals at home and it feels like none of them compares to the effort it took to get this one, maybe not even combined.

-I have had silly ideas before.
-But this was a draining event.
-Manus & myself cycled 1800kms from JHB via Springbok to CPT over 9 days in 2009, but this swim felt like that whole event compressed into a few hours.
-At the end of the day you hop onto a plane back to JHB and then everything is over and done with.
-You aren’t going to die, it’s just a few hours’ worth of discomfort.
-It could have been easier if I trained more beforehand.
-But you can go far with the right mindset.
+I’ve had silly ideas before — Manus and myself cycled 1800kms from JHB to CPT over 9 days in 2009, but this swim felt like that whole event compressed into a few hours.
+At the end of the day I found myself on a plane back to JHB.
+I was never going to die.
+It was just a few hours’ worth of discomfort.
+It could have been easier had I trained more.
+But leave that for next time.

 Stoychev wins extreme sea swim race